 DISASSEMBLY

-1. Remove attaching screws and reatiners, thermostatic spring housing assembly, spring housing gasket, spring housing baffle plate and fast idle link.
-Remove air horn assembly attaching screws, dashpot or solenoid bracket assembly, air horn assembly, and air horn gasket.
+1. Remove the attaching screws and retainers, the thermostatic spring housing assembly, spring housing gasket, spring housing baffle plate, and fast idle link.

-2. Turn air horn assembly upside down and remove float pin and float and lever assembly.
-Turn air horn right side up and catch needle pin, spring and needle.
-Remove needle seat and gasket.
+3. Hold the air horn bottom side up, and remove the float pin and float lever assembly.
+Turn the air horn assembly over and catch the needle pin, spring, and needle.

 CLEANING & INSPECTION